 One of the best ways to experience the Sunshine Coast?
 From the water.
 There's 180-kilometres of coastline, plus even more waterways, sheltered inlets and bays, and backcountry lakes to explore.

-For canoeing enthusiasts, the Powell Forest Canoe Route is a must.
+For canoeing enthusiasts, the Powell Forest Canoe Route on the Northern Sunshine Coast is a must.
 There are eight quiet lakes and five portgages to make along 57-kilometres of spectacular coastal scenery.
-There’s no need to worry about bringing your own canoe either.
-Mitchells’ in Powell River has everything you need to outfit you for the journey.
-They’ll get you sorted with a sturdy canoe, plus two personal flotation devices, bow line, throw bail, bailer with spine, and a spare paddle.
+There's no need to worry about bringing your own canoe either.
+Mitchells' in Powell River has everything you need to outfit you for the journey.
+They'll get you sorted with a sturdy canoe, plus two personal flotation devices, bow line, throw bail, bailer with spine, and a spare paddle.
 They also rent overnight gear, including sleeping bags and cook sets.

 Kayaks allow you to navigate the Sunshine Coast's ocean playground.
 Popular paddling destinations include Sechelt Inlet, Desolation Sound, Lund, Pender Harbour, and Howe Sound (via Gibsons).